Letters from Lodi

 Sometimes it helps to ask someone what they think moments after their experience.
 Said one of the influencers, L.A.'s Elle Rodriguez, in a video/message transmitted while waiting to leave at Sacramento International Airport: “Omigosh, I'm shocked...
 Lodi is such a gem."

 Upon further thought, Rodriguez added: "Lodi has all the right vibes.
-If you are into good people, great wine, authentic experiences, this is the place for you.
+If you are into good people, great wine, and authentic experiences, this is the place for you.
 It’s not at all corporate.
 The winemakers are hands-on.
 You see stains under their fingernails and an absence of Rolexes.
 If this sounds like your kind of experience, come to Lodi before the word gets out."

 Before their trip, the six wine influencers were polled about what they wanted to experience in Lodi wine country.
 The group responded that they wanted to do what just about all first-time trade or industry people want to do when they visit Lodi: look at old vines, do a lot of tastings (including blind tastings, since wine professionals love to challenge themselves), and meet the people behind the vines and wines.